Sameer292/CPP/Day-9/constructors.md

 > When the write method is called it prints the values of x and y.
 But since they are not initialized with any value..
 Random value is printed.

 > Using constructors we can initialise the variables with required values..
 We don't need to initialise for each object separately.
-### ⚡The constructor should have the same name as the class.
+### ⚡The constructor should be of the same name as the class.

 ```c++